 - The students will identify their role in regard to safety while participating in an activity.
 (DOK Level 1) - The students will be able to summarize the critical elements of the activity.
 (DOK Level 2) - 3.
 The students will analyze the benefits that regular participation in an activity has on their bodies.
 (DOK Level 4) - 4.
 The students will assess their heart rates at the beginning and end of the activity as well as during a 2-4 minute recovery period.
 (DOK Level 3) - 5.
-The students will compare communication strategies across activities.
-(DOK Level 3) - 6.
-The students will analyze what factors influence physical activity preferences of adolescents and adults.
-(DOK Level 4) - 7.
+The students will apply social and interpersonal strategies to each activity.
+(DOK Level 4) - The students will describe what factors influence their physical activity preferences.
+(DOK Level 1) - 7.
 The students will critique sportsmanship during activities.
-(DOK Level 4) - The students will synthesize ways to overcome negative interactions within a group.
-(DOK Level 4) - 9.
-The students will assess interpersonal skills from one activity that could be transferred to another activity.
-(DOK Level 3) - 10.
+(DOK Level 4) - 8.
+The students will identify negative interactions within a group and describe ways to overcome these types of interactions.
+(DOK Level 1) - 9.
+The students will identify skills from one activity that could be transferred to another activity.
+(DOK Level 1) - 10.
 The students will predict how practice strategies can improve their skills.
 (DOK Level 2) - 11.
-The students will analyze leadership styles.
-(DOK Level 4)
+The students will recognize how muscular strength, muscular endurance, and cardiorespiratory endurance affects the activities in this unit.
+(DOK Level 1) - The students will identify what a group initiative is and what debriefing an initiative is.
+(DOK Level 1)

-- The students will identify the importance of group initiatives and debriefing sessions.
-(DOK Level 4) - 13.
-The students will analyze the importance of self-respect and respect for the diversity of others during a group initiative.
-(DOK Level 4) - 14.
+- 13. The students will identify and describe the importance of self-respect and respect for the diversity of others during a group initiative.
+(DOK Level 1) - 14.
 The students will analyze the importance of communication in group initiatives.
 (DOK Level 4)

-Core Activities and Corresponding Instructional Methods: The following instructional methods can be used with each core activity based on the teacher choice of style: Command style, Guided Discovery, Practice style, Reciprocal style, Self-Check style, Inclusion style, Guided Discovery, Jigsaw learning episode, Think-Pair-Share learning episode, and/or Cooperative Learning.
+Core Activities and Corresponding Instructional Methods:

+The following instructional methods can be used with each core activity based on the teacher choice of style: Command style, Guided Discovery, Self-Check, Practice style, Reciprocal style, Inclusion style, Guided Discovery, Jigsaw learning episode, Think-Pair-Share learning episode, and/or Cooperative learning.

-- 1. The students will be instructed on the rules for the given activity and area. - 2.
+- 1. The students will be instructed on the rules for the given activity area. - 2.
 The students will inspect all equipment prior to and after its use and will report any problems to the instructor. - 3.
 Warm up and cool down activities. - 4.
-Description of physical fitness components. (health related or skill related) - 5.
+Description of physical fitness components (health related or skill related). - 5.
 Heart rate monitoring. - 6.
-Lead up games with rules explanation. - 7.
-Modified game play with rules explanation. - 8.
+Lead up games/activities with rules explanation. - 7.
+Modified game/activity play with rules explanation. - 8.
 Teacher explanation of the importance of communication and debriefing. - 9.
 Student cooperation and participation in group initiatives. - 10.
-Student cooperation and participation in debriefing activities (reflection.) - 11.
-Writing/journal assignment and/or completion of Activity Response sheets.
+Student cooperation and participation in debriefing activities (reflection). - 11.
+Writing assignment/journal assignment and/or completion of Activity Response sheets.